comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 The problem of

-- No process of separation of coal fractions
+- no process of separation of coal fractions
-- No algorithm which makes a decision if grinding is necessary
+- no algorithm which makes a decision if grinding is necessary

 affects